-- Rolled Oats – top milk boosting ingredient (galactogogue).
+- Rolled Oats - top milk boosting ingredient (galactagogue).
 Good source of Iron to help with milk production.

-- Flaxseed – Essential fatty acids in flaxseeds helps make milk more nutritious.
+- Flaxseed - Essential fatty acids in flaxseeds help make milk more nutritious.

 - Coconut Oil, Almond Butter - Healthy fats for optimum nutrition.